Dreaming381/Latios-Framework-Documentation/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 collection component on the `worldBlackboardEntity`.
 The `worldBlackboardEntity` should only be destroyed when the ECS World is also being destroyed, in which case the framework will ensure the job is completed before teardown.
-And it is also easy to enough to avoid removing the collection component from the `worldBlackboardEntity` during sync by establishing conventions.
+And it is also easy enough to avoid removing the collection component from the `worldBlackboardEntity` during sync by establishing conventions.

 There are other methods for handling this `JobHandle`, but these two usually account for all use cases and leverage the strengths of the framework.

-## Code Examples

-Todo: